smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 The Changes
 ===============================================================================

-Before going deep into the issue itself I wanted to explain how the changes that caused the problem were first introduced.
+Before going deep into the issue itself, I want to explain how we introduced the changes that caused the problem.

-The changes that led to this issue happened weeks before finding the issue.
+The changes leading to this issue happened weeks before finding the issue.
 We were trying to refactor our logging to make it more consistent, simplify it and incorporate it into a new project.
 The new project brought with it a large set of new libraries and changes that remained relatively isolated.